 Naturally, the connection between the K-waves and technological innovation processes deserves special attention.
-In order to re-test the Kondratieff - Schumpeter hypothesis about the presence of K-waves with regard to the world invention activities, we have used the World Intellectual Property Organization (WIPO) Statistics Database on the number of patents granted annually in the world per million of the world population in 1900-2008 (see Korotayev, Zinkina, and Bogevolnov 2011 for more details).
+In order to re-test the Kondratieff - Schumpeter hypothesis for the presence of K-waves with regard to the world invention activities, we have used the World Intellectual Property Organization (WIPO) Statistics Database on the number of patents granted annually in the world per million of the world population in 1900-2008 (see Korotayev, Zinkina, and Bogevolnov 2011 for more details).
 For 1985-2008 WIPO publishes direct data on the total number of patent grants in the world per year (WIPO 2012a).
-For the 1900-1985 we calculated this figure by summing up the data for all the countries (that are provided by the WIPO in a separate dataset [WIPO 2012b]).
-We used as our sources of data on the world population dynamics the databases of Maddison (2010), UN Population Division (2012), and U.S. Bureau of the Census (2012).
+For the 1900-1985 we calculated this figure by summing up the data for all the countries (that are